Company Logo - Home Link

 Credit or debit cards from outside the UK that sometimes allow contactless purchases are the AMEX (American Express), Mastercard, Maestro, Visa, and V Pay cards.

-Note that it’s best to look into whether your bank will charge a transaction fee if you use this method.
+I recommend that you check if your bank will charge a transaction fee if you use this method.
+You don't want to pay more for your bus ride than the actual fare!

-Contactless cards are subject to the same price capping as an Oyster Card, so you never pay more than you would have spent had you purchased a daily travel card.
+Contactless cards are subject to the same price capping as an Oyster Card.
+You will never pay more than you would have had you purchased a daily travel card.

 Oyster Cards

-An Oyster Card is a plastic smart card, which is used to store money for rides throughout the London public transport system.
+An Oyster Card is a plastic smart card you load with money to pay for rides throughout the London public transport system.

 There are two kinds of cards, the Visitor Oyster Card and the regular Oyster Card, both of which function fairly similarly.